GMOD/jbrowse-components/website/src/pages/gallery.md

-# JBrowse 2 Visualizations Gallery
+# JBrowse 2 visualizations gallery

 Below are some examples of the visualizations JBrowse 2 has to offer.
 For live demos, have a look at the [demos page](demos).